0800 KAI TAHU (0800 524 8248)

-Te Ara Whakatipu is a rangatahi focused leadership program that combines Ngāi Tahutanga and outdoor leadership based in the Hollyford Valley/Whakatipu Waitai.
+Te Ara Whakatipu is a rangatahi focused leadership programme that combines Ngāi Tahutanga and outdoor leadership based in the Hollyford Valley/Whakatipu Waitai.
 The seven-day hīkoi involves five days of immersion in the natural environment, following the Hollyford track, through Whakatipu Waitai (Hollyford Valley) and into Martins Bay.

 The Whakatipu Waitai – Hollyford track is an important traditional pounamu trail linking Te Tai Poutini with Ōtākou and Murihiku.
 The key purpose of this hīkoi is to provide a unique opportunity for Ngāi Tahu rangatahi to explore their connection to Ngāi Tahutanga, connection to the natural environment, and connection to self (self-identity/leadership/values).